ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 }
 ```

-To deploy the changes, run `sudo nixos-rebuild switch`.
+To deploy the changes, run `sudo nixos-rebuild switch`, this will take a while to compile the latest Helix.

 After that, you can start the Helix editor by running the `hx` command.

 > If your system's hostname is not `nixos-test`, you need to modify the name of `nixosConfigurations` in `flake.nix`, or use `--flake /etc/nixos#nixos-test` to specify the configuration name.